 Akingbola has also starred in In the Long Run and played Geoffrey Thompson, the iconic butler, in the American TV drama Bel-Air, a reimagining of The Fresh Prince of Bel-Air.
 His film credits include Blood Cell, Spectral Hero, and Rogue Agent.

-Akingbola has received numerous accolades throughout his career, including three Screen Nation Film & TV Awards, four BEEFTA wins, and a Nigerian Entertainment & Lifestyle Award for Best TV Actor.
+Akingbola has received numerous accolades, including three Screen Nation Film & TV Awards, four BEEFTA wins, and a Nigerian Entertainment & Lifestyle Award for Best TV Actor.